anishxyz/penncoursesearch/README.md

 ### backend:
 app.py: backend routes
-courses-scraper.py: scraps penn catalog for courses and saves it in courses.csv embed.py: embeds course info into vector via OPENAI and saves it in courses_embed.csv review-scraper.py: get course review information for a course & professor and saves it in courses_embed_profs.csv mongo_load.py: uploads embeddings from courses_embed_profs.csv into MongoDB
+courses-scraper.py: scrapes penn catalog for courses and saves it in courses.csv embed.py: embeds course info into vector via OPENAI (model: `text-embedding-3-small`) and saves it in courses_embed.csv review-scraper.py: get course review information for a course & professor and saves it in courses_embed_profs.csv mongo_load.py: uploads embeddings from courses_embed_profs.csv into MongoDB
 query_engine: logic to query for results